ryanhaticus/ryanhaticus/README.md

 - 🚜 Software Engineer II at John Deere Financial
-- 🎓 Graduated with my B.S. in C.S. at 19 years old
+- 🎓 Graduated with my B.S. in C.S. at 19!
-- 🏠 Started investing in vacant real estate at 18 years old
+- 🏠 Started investing in vacant real estate!